 Her favorite subject matter to paint on canvas was the flower and she seemed to like the calla lily, poppy, canna, iris, petunia and jimson weed the most when it came to flowers.
 O’Keeffe frequently painted flora in large-format paintings with enlarged close up views of flower blossoms.
 This close up perspective gave the viewer a sense of looking at the blossom under magnification.
 Georgia O’Keeffe chose this approach because she believed no one really looks at flowers.
 Her large-format paintings would require the viewer to take a real look at flowers.

-During her lifetime, Georgia O’Keeffee painted many flower paintings.
+During her lifetime, Georgia O’Keeffe painted many flower paintings.
 Some of her more well-known floral masterpieces include “Black Iris”, “Blue Morning Glories”, “Jimson Weed”, “Oriental Poppies” and “Red Canna”.

 Black Iris (1926)